 Adoption Requirements for Catholic Family Services Waiting Couple Program

-Catholic Family Services is a sponsored outreach ministry of the Catholic Diocese of Sioux Falls.
-All of its ministries are rooted in the teachings and traditions of the Roman Catholic Church which are guided by Sacred Scripture and the Magisterium.
+Catholic Family Services, sponsored outreach ministry of the Catholic Diocese of Sioux Falls, roots its ministries in the teachings and traditions of the Roman Catholic Church, guided by Sacred Scripture and the Magisterium.
 More specifically, Catholic social teachings provide a basic grounding for the ministries.

-(If you would like to explore this further, a summary is available on the United States Catholic Conference of Bishops website: (http://www.usccb.org/beliefs-and-teachings/what-we-believe/catholic-social-teaching/seven-themes-of-catholic-social-teaching.cfm.)
-Additional resources include the Catechism of the Catholic Church.)
+If you would like to explore this further, a summary is available from the United States Catholic Conference of Bishops.
+Additional resources include the Catechism of the Catholic Church.

 Qualifications for adoptive applicants are the following: